Shopify/polaris/polaris.shopify.com/content/foundations/design/data-visualizations.md

 ---
 title: Data visualizations
+description: Visualizations surface patterns in data, and provide immediate answers to a single, specific question.
 keywords:
   - data viz
 ---

-# Data visualizations

-Visualizations surface patterns in data, and provide immediate answers to a single, specific question.

 This section outlines data visualization practices at Shopify and how to leverage them.